What’s the 31 Day Challenge? Check it out here and join us!

 Pros - This is grunt work - which isn’t to say I don’t enjoy them, just that workout newbies might find them a little advanced.
 The workouts are about an hour long, but it doesn’t seem hard because Tony works at a nice, steady pace.
 Sometimes if we’re crunched of time we do a 1/2 hour and do the other half the next day.

 Included is a cardio DVD and a yoga DVD (which is harder than it looks!).
 I like that he focuses on stretching and balance rather than the meditation and eastern religion aspect that many others do.

 Cons – he swears a few times.

 3. Tony Horton also created 10-Minute Trainer, and Travis and I like these just as much as P90X.
 These are great when you’re short on time but still want to break a sweat.
 Don’t let the short timeframe fool you – these make you work!
 Most of the videos are set up so each exercise lasts one minute.

 You have the option to skip the warm-up and cool-down portions in case you want to put two or more workouts together, but if you add the warm-up and cool-down times, plan to add a few more minutes to your workout.

-Pros - Even if we have a busy day planned, it’s not hard to fit in 10 minutes.
+Pros – Even if we have a busy day planned, it’s not at all hard to fit in 10 minutes.

 Cons – Honestly, we can’t think of anything at all.